Who We Are

 Ian graduated from Durham University with a BA in Economics & Economic History and in 1989 he gained an MBA from City University Business School, London.
 More recently, he completed a BA in Art History at Birkbeck College, University of London, an MA in Medieval Spanish Art History at the Courtauld Institute, and became an accredited lecturer of The Arts Society.

-He is also a Chartered Accountant (FCA) and a successful entrepreneur, having set up his own IT company in 2001.
-This came after 25 years working for large multinational corporations, mostly at senior management level.
+He is also a Chartered Accountant (FCA) and a successful entrepreneur, having set up his own IT company in 2001, after 25 years working for large multinational corporations.

 He speaks Spanish, French and Portuguese.